 My brother has what English calls ‘Down Syndrome’.
 I have never heard those two words come from the mouth of anyone in my family.
 I’m a native Gujarati speaker and those who taught me the language cannot tell me the formal equivalent for ‘intellectual disability’.

 In colloquial conversation, we skirt around stigmatised disorders to the extent that learning the formal terminology becomes unnecessary.

 “એને મગજ માં કઈ થયું છે, something (problematic) has happened to their brain,” is the typical Gujarati equivalent for all Intellectual and Developmental Disabilities (IDDs).
 There is no distinction between Autism, Down Syndrome, Global Developmental Delay, or other sub-categories of IDDs.
 Hence regardless of very fundamental differences in their conditions, Gujarati speakers by default relegate anyone with an IDD to a single “abnormal” out-group.
 And this is the next level at which ignoring regional languages compromises justice:

 This phenomenon — of slurs replacing formal diagnoses — is not restricted to casual conversation.
 Medical professionals may also find themselves using these terms in the absence of more specific and sensitive vocabulary.

-I remember a conversation with my co-worker about a renowned Psychiatrist in Hyderabad.
-It had come to fore that upon assessing a child with Autism Spectrum Disorder, he had refrained from giving the child’s non-English-speaking parents a named diagnosis.
+I remember a conversation with a co-worker about a renowned Psychiatrist in Hyderabad.
+Upon assessing a child with Autism Spectrum Disorder, he had refrained from giving the child’s non-English-speaking parents a named diagnosis.
 Rather, he simply said “आपका बेटा पागल है.
 Your child is mad.”

 When confronted by my colleague, he said, “इन लोगों को बोलने से क्या फायदा?
 What’s the use of giving details to such people?”